 The Corporation provides for the payment of cash bonuses to certain employees of the Corporation and its subsidiaries dependent on the performance of the Corporation and such employees.
 Such bonuses are generally based on the financial and operating performance of the Corporation on a consolidated basis and of certain business units or brands.
-For 2019, the short-term cash incentives were based on achieving certain levels of organic growth in EBITDA and in business units or brands organic free cash flows, as well as on new store openings.
-The long-term cash incentives were based on achieving certain levels of business units or brands organic system sales growth and in business units or brands organic free cash flows.
-The target levels are determined by the Board of Directors.
+For 2020, the short-term cash incentives were based on achieving certain levels of organic growth in EBITDA and in business units or brands organic free cash flows, as well as on new store openings.

-During 2019, two of our four COO's qualified for a portion of their short term incentive plan awards based on the performance of their respective business units or brands.
-The Corporation did not meet its growth objectives and as such no short-term incentive payments were made in relation to consolidated objectives.
+During 2020, none of our four COO's qualified for their short-term incentive plan awards based on the performance of their respective business units or brands.
+The Corporation did not meet its growth objectives and as such no short-term incentive payments were made to our CFO and our 4 COO's in relation to consolidated objectives.
+Up until the end of 2020, the leadership team of Papa Murphy's only had brand-specific objectives, which were all exceeded during the year.
+For 2021, the Corporation introduced consolidated objectives to the incentive package of the Papa Murphy's leadership team to harmonize their short-term incentive compensation with those of other leaders in the organization.